 - (1) The Sixth Judicial District presently holds court in three (3) locations: Pendleton, Hermiston, and Heppner.
-Information regarding business hours and locations for the Sixth Judicial District may be found on the Court's website identified in Supplementary Local Rule 1.171. - (2) For Umatilla County, matters submitted for filing under UTCR 21.070(3)(a) (d) shall be submitted in Pendleton.
+Information regarding business hours and locations for the Sixth Judicial District may be found on the Court's website identified in Supplementary Local Rule 1.171. - (2) For Umatilla County, matters submitted for filing under UTCR 21.070(3)(a) (d) shall be submitted in Pendleton. - (3) Mandatory Electronic Filing is required for members of the Oregon State Bar per UTCR 21.140.

-1.171 SIXTH JUDICIAL DISTRICT WEBSITE
+1.171 SIXTH JUDICIAL DISTRICT WEBSITE AND LOCAL FORMS